Who May Apply

 May part-time students apply to transfer into the full-time program?

-May I apply to transfer Early Action based upon my fall grades alone?
+May I apply to transfer through the Early Action program based upon my fall grades alone?

 Yes.
-However, the Admissions Committee typically will not consider an application for admissions until an applicant has 3 reported grades on his or her transcript.
+However, the Admissions Committee will not consider an application for admission until an applicant has 3 reported grades on his or her transcript from an ABA-accredited law school.
+Unofficial mid-term grades will not be considered.